Aaron-Myers011/Pi-Hole/README.md

 <h1>Pi-Hole Installation and Configuration</h1>
-This tutorial outlines the Installation and Configuration of Pi-Hole on a Rasberry Pi Model 4B.<br />
+This tutorial outlines the Installation and Configuration of Pi-Hole on a Raspberry Pi Model 4B.<br />

 <h2>OverView</h2

 To install a Pi-hole in your network, you’ll need to do the following things:

-Install Rasberry Pi OS onto a Rasberry Pi.
+Install Rasberry Pi OS onto a Raspberry Pi.

 Update the OS to the Current Version